The-Radish-BTHS/The_Radish_BTHS/README.md

 - [ ] More descriptive banner images (don't need to pull, just email us)

 ## Running The Site Locally
-1. Install all dependencies using npm && start using `npm start`
+1. Install all dependencies using `npm i` and start using `npm start`
 2. To run the local admin page, run `npx netlify-cms-proxy-server`
       - You might need to set up your own Netlify Identity system if you aren't working with [@AwareErmine](https://github.com/AwareErmine)